High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$

-\begin{description} \item[{\bf{(i)}}] For any non-sliding value of the exclusion distance $D$ we prove that all periodic ground states come from optimal (i.e., max-dense) admissible {\it sub-lattices} constructed from a minimum-area {\it fundamental parallelogram} (FP).
-The latter is determined via a minimizer in a specific discrete optimization problem; see Eqn (2.1) in Section \ref{SubSec2.1}. \item[{\bf{(ii)}}] For the values of $D$ of Class A, where the max-dense sub-lattice is unique up to $\bbZ^2$-symmetries (in the sense defined later), we use the PS theory \cite{PiS,Si} (complemented by Zahradnik \cite{Z} and Dobrushin-Shlosman \cite{DoS}) and give a complete description of the extreme Gibbs measures for large fugacities.
-See Theorem 1 in Section 2.3.
-In particular, in Class A the large-fugacity extreme Gibbs measures occur in collections of cardinality $mS$.
-Here $m=1$ for $D=1,{\sqrt 2}$; for $D>\sqrt 2$, $m=2$ or $4$, depending on whether the optimal FP is composed of isosceles or non-isosceles {\it fundamental triangles} (FTs).
-(The factor $m$ is related to aforementioned $\bbZ^2$-symmetries occurring in each of these cases.)
-Here $S=S(D)$ stands for the area of the optimal FP (i.e., twice the area of an optimal FT).
-(See Figures \ref{Fig3}, \ref{Fig4}.)
-In this approach, sliding is treated as a specific form of non-uniqueness in the minimization problem Eqn (2.1). \item[{\bf{(iii)}}] For the values of $D$ with non-uniqueness but without sliding (Class B), we offer in our Theorem 2, Section \ref{SubSec2.3}, a less explicit result, that extreme high-density Gibbs measures come from a particular `dominant'/`stable' group (or groups) of optimal FPs.
+\item[{\bf{(iii)}}] For the values of $D$ with non-uniqueness but without sliding (Class B), we offer in our Theorem 2, Section \ref{SubSec2.3}, a less explicit result, that extreme high-density Gibbs measures come from a particular `dominant'/`stable' group (or groups) of optimal FPs.